Table of Contents

 Now, are there times when cancel culture has gone overboard?
 Most people would agree—including many members of Gen Z. And more often than not, this occurs on social media channels, where the combination of anonymity and mob mentality can get out of hand.
 But once again, it’s not just Gen Z who gets swept up in these things—this phenomenon knows no age limits.

 The origin: This stereotype likely stems from a few different places.
-First, it’s true that Gen Z is generally more progressive than generations before them, and they are more vocal about their beliefs.

 Gen Z is also incredibly fluent when it comes to technology.
 So their ability to use social media to make their voices heard, collaborate with others, and share information has made them a powerful, vocal group.